Beuth-Erdelt/DBMS-Benchmarker/README.md

 * `result`: Compare complete result set.
 Every cell is trimmed.
 Floats can be rounded to a given `precision` (decimal places).
 This is important for example for comparing CPU and GPU based DBMS.
 * `hash`: Compare hash value of result set.
 * `size`: Compare size of result set.

+If comparison detects any difference in result sets, a warning is generated.

 The result set can optionally be sorted by each column before comparison by using `sorted`.
 This helps avoid mismatch due to different orderings in the received sets.